 3. Silo City

-Work continues before and after the merger, but without proper support for collaboration, staff are more likely to labour on in isolation.
+Work continues before and after the change management, but without proper support for collaboration, staff are more likely to labour on in isolation.
 They won’t get the benefit of each other’s knowledge, they won’t feel the satisfaction of cooperating, and they could duplicate effort and even work against each other (whether intentionally or not).

 4. Unfashionably Late